 TRY NOW FOR 3 MORE MONTHS ALONE…

 Of course, nothing happened in those 3 months.
-So, we started finally doing some business.
+So, we started finally to do some business.
 I was 33 at that point.
-The dr. V. said that we`ll go with IVF in natural cycles, no meds.
-If I ovulate on the side with tube, we go for insemination… If it’s the other we go for the IVF.
+The dr. V. said that we`ll go with natural cycles, no meds.
+If I ovulate on the side with a tube, we go for insemination… If it’s the other we go for the IVF.

-So, the third cycle we did IVF.
-From CD (cycle day) 7 we started monitoring follicle.
+So, in the third cycle, we did IVF, natural cycle.
+From CD (cycle day) 7 we started monitoring follicles.
 Luckily my cycles are short, so by day 10 my follicle reached 15mm and we did trigger that day… I can still see myself going for that first trigger shot!

 I`m looking at that hallway…its a hallway I never made it so far.
 It`s one step closer to my little girl…